 One year during the weeks leading up to the winter break, I asked my students to write about what they planned to do during their time off.
 Most wrote things like, “see my cousins,” “get a new gaming system,” and “go skiing.”
 However, one of my students turned in a blank piece of paper with just his name on it.
 When I asked him why he didn’t write anything, he reluctantly told me that he wasn’t excited for the break.
 He said all winter break meant to him was two weeks at home alone while his mother was passed out on the couch.
 No tree.
 No family dinners.
 Not even any presents.

 It was in this moment that I realized not all students look forward to these extended breaks from school.
 While most kids (and teachers!) flee from school gleefully on the last day, many students like this one dread the break from school.
-They miss the structure of the school day; the stability of the classroom; the presence of friends; the free food in the cafeteria; and the love their teachers give them.
+They miss the structure of the school day, the stability of the classroom, the presence of friends, the food in the cafeteria, and the love their teachers give them.

 Although we cannot change our students’ home circumstances, there are ways teachers can help their students in the weeks leading up to and during the winter break.
 None of these ideas take a ton of time or money, but they may help ease the stress for some of your students.

 Be aware of how you talk about winter break.

 Of course you can and should talk about the holidays with your students and invest in their excitement.
 However, be sensitive about what you say.
 Asking questions to the whole class like, “Who’s excited for break?” and “What are you going to get for Christmas/Hanukkah?” doesn’t apply to all students.
 Maybe instead ask, “What are your plans for the break?” or even challenge them with, “What is one way you can help someone in the next couple of weeks?”